smontanari/code-forensics/README.md

 The only necessary configuration value is the file system path to the root directory of the version control repository to analyse.

 ### Run
-Depending on how the npm modules are installed (as global or local) there are different ways to execute the gulp command.
-Here, to simplify the examples, I will assume gulp is available on your command PATH.
+Depending on how the gulp module is installed (as global or local) there are different ways to execute the gulp command.
+Here, to simplify the examples, I will assume it is available on your command PATH.

 #### List all available tasks
 All available tasks can be printed, along with their description, by executing the following command: